 Weight Gain and More

 The National Institutes of Health or NIH, reports that people who have fewer than three bowel movements a week have an issue with motility or movement of their bowels.
+Taking just magnesium will not solve the problem.

 Here’s a list of medicines that can make you constipated.